Sreevidya-B/RoubstnessOfVLMSUnderCrossModalConflicts/README.md

 ## Directory Structure
 - `VLMRobustnessV2.ipynb/`: Contains ipynb script for insalling all code dependencies, loading BLIP-2 and LLaVA-7B models and evaluate by picking up images from all categories in CoCo dataset. ( V2 version contains lots of samples used for evaluation, improved conflict map and used diffusion noise for image perturbation )
   - `VLMRoustnessPyCoco.ipynb`: Script to do initial model evaluation for project milestone with limited examples,  earlier project milestone. ( V1 version with limited samples, basic conflict map and used gaussian noise distribution for image perturbation )
-  - `Text mitigation.ipynb`: @Arin to merge changes and rename file
   - `Image mitigation.ipynb`: @Rati to merge changes and rename file
   - `Project_Proposal.pdf`: Project proposal file.
   - `results.csv`: Evaluation results of the baseline model.